 - 1.1 The IJB's Strategic Plan for the next three years will set out the ambitions of Glasgow City IJB.
-However, it is important that this is set within the context of the funding which is available to support delivery, and medium term financial planning is an important part of the strategic planning process. - 1.2 This has been recognised by the Accounts Commission report in November 2018, which highlighted the need to link resources to strategic priorities, recommending longer-term, integrated financial planning between IJB's and Partner Bodies to deliver sustainable service reform. - 1.3 Glasgow City IJB has developed a medium term financial outlook this year to support the development of the 2019 2022 Strategic Plan.
-This outlook has been updated to reflect comments which have been received as part of our consultation process with IJB members in February and also to reflect the latest funding offer from Glasgow City Council and NHS Greater Glasgow and Clyde.
+However, it is important that this is set within the context of the funding which is available to support delivery, and medium term financial planning is an important part of the strategic planning process. - 1.2 This has been recognised by the Accounts Commission report in November 2018, which highlighted the need to link resources to strategic priorities, recommending longer-term, integrated financial planning between IJB's and Partner Bodies to deliver sustainable service reform.

+1.3 Glasgow City IJB has been developing a medium term financial outlook this year to support the development of the 2019 - 2022 Strategic Plan.
+This report provides the IJB and Partners with the first opportunity to see this draft and provide feedback and comments which will be used in preparing the final plan for publication in March 2019.